 Want to Cry over WannaCry?
 Attitudes towards Data Security

 In this article, Questia Group focuses on the recent cyber-attack WannaCry and implicitly on data security attitudes.
-Our research was conducted through an online survey on our platform http://questia.ro covering 653 respondents.
+Our research was conducted through an online survey on our platform http://questia.ro covering 653 respondents, with a plus or minus 4% margin of error.
 The survey was active between 16 and 18 May 2017.
 Our key findings are presented below.